xlladdins/xll/docs/Excel4MacrosQ-S.md

 **REMOVE.LIST.ITEM**(**index\_num**, count\_num)

-Index\_num    specifies the index of the item to remove, from 1 to the number of items in the list.
+Index\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies the index of the item to remove, from 1 to the number of items in the list.
 Specify zero to remove all items in the list.

-Count\_num   Specifies the number of items to delete starting from index\_num.
+Count\_num&nbsp;&nbsp; Specifies the number of items to delete starting from index\_num.
 If omitted, only one item is removed.

 **Remarks**